swigof/AtheneNoctua/README.md

 Compile for 32bit with VS2019.

+# Installing
+Simply drop the created dll file into your client folder next to the exe.

 # Server
 The server acts as the receiver for character location data and should have a frontend for users to view the characters locations.
 Each database entry acts as a seperate client session.
 * It should add new database entries when an ID is not specified in a request.